70-Day Rule

 Retirees

-A pension is not classified as employment under German social security law — short-term work is fully permitted.
+A pension does not count as employment under social security law — short-term work is unrestricted.

 • /01